Kiteboarding Lessons along the Garden Route – Learning to Kitesurf in Knysna

 Lesson 2 was all on the board – a long, beautiful afternoon during which the wind dropped for a little while, actually a welcomed break that we used to chat about what I learned, kitesurfing in general, our approaches to life and many more amusing topics.
 When the wind came back I was so relaxed that I actually managed quite a few long (almost)smooth rides.

-Stuart was very patient, he dedicated to me almost two whole afternoons, never on a rush, never watching the clock, never pressuring.
+Stuart was very patient, he dedicated to me almost two whole afternoons, never in a rush, never watching the clock, never pressuring.
 I improved A LOT my kitesurfing skills thanks to him, and honestly feel like recommending studying with him to anyone, either beginner or experienced.
-You can contact him through his website or by mail at [email protected]
+You can contact him through his website or by mail at firstname.lastname@example.org

 Kitesurfing the Garden Route: not just Knysna – Other spots for learning and for experienced people